-- Pain, usually felt in the shoulder area. - Difficulty sleeping on the affected side, due to pain. - Sometimes you may have neck pain with your shoulder pain. - It may feel like something in your shoulder is catching, popping, or clicking when you move your arm in certain directions, this may be painful. - Weakness. - Loss of movement and function.
+- Pain, usually felt in the shoulder area. - Difficulty sleeping on the affected side, due to pain. - Sometimes you may have neck pain as well as shoulder pain.
+It may feel like something in your shoulder is catching, popping, or clicking when you move your arm in certain directions, this may be painful. - · Weakness in your shoulder.